Should you purchase a whole set of pans or buy them one at at a time?

 Start with a couple of “Blue Chips” pans and add to your collection.
 These should include:

-Saute Pan – a heavy duty 10 to 12 each saute pan for sauteing steaks, chicken, fish, and vegetables.
+Saute Pan - a heavy duty 10 to 12 each saute pan for sauteing steaks, chicken, fish, and vegetables.
 You can use it instead of a wok for stir-fry.
 It can even double as a fry pan.
-For more information on choosing and buying a saute pan.
+Read my article on choosing and buying a saute pan.

 Add To Your Collection Over Time